sonic-net/SONiC/doc/bgp_pic/bgp_pic.md

 When the route 2033::178, marked in blue, is deleted, find its corresponding nhg(68) based on 2033::178.
 Then, iterate through the Dependents list of nhg(68) and find the dependent nhg(67).
 Remove the nexthop member(2033::178) from nhg(67).
 After completing this action, trigger a refresh of nhg(67) to fpm.

 Similarly, when the route 1000::178, marked in brown, is deleted, find its corresponding nhg(66).
 Based on the dependents list of nhg(66), find nhg(95) and remove the nexthop member(1000::178) from nhg(95).
 After completing this action, trigger a refresh of nhg(95) to fpm.

+Notes: this would be share with the same backwalk infra for recursive routes handling.

 ## Unit Test
 ### FRR Topotest